Sunday School – 9:45 am

 Children’s Church, Sunday – 11:00 am & 6:00 pm

 The emphasis of this program is Scripture and catechism teaching and building community.
-We follow a year cycled program which includes singing, instruction, small group time, recitation of memory work, and recreation.
+Our wednesday Night includes singing, instruction, small group time, recitation of memory work, and recreation.

 Vacation Bible School